-And when it wasn't in use I could easily stuff it into my daypack and forget that I was even carrying it with me.
+And when it wasn't in use I could easily stuff it into my daypack and forget that it was even there.
 It was always good to know I had it with me just in case I needed it, but it didn't add undue bulk or weight to my bag either.

 Perhaps the best feature of the Wandertag is its price.
 Adidas sells this jacket for just $99, which is an outstanding value for a piece of outdoor gear that performs this well.
-While it won't compete with some of the high end jackets designed for alpine trekking or climbing, it is an exceptional value for those who don't need that level of performance out of their gear.
+While it won't compete with some of the high end jackets designed for alpine trekking or climbing, it is an exceptional value for those who don't need that level of performance from their gear.
 That said, with its ability to resist wear and tear, the Wandertag is a high enough quality product that it will accompanying you on many adventures for years to come.

 One word of caution for those considering purchasing this jacket however.
 The Wandertag's design is built to be form fitting, and as such, it runs a bit on the smaller size.
 If you prefer your jackets to offer a more spacious fit, you may want to consider moving up a size to gain a bit more room.
 The same holds true if you plan to use this jacket as part of a layering system, with the potential of adding a base layer or a fleece pullover underneath.
 You'll be glad that you have the extra space, as the Wandertag's cut can be a bit confining if you purchase it at your standard size.

-Other than that word of caution, this jacket is a product that is easy to recommend.
+Other than that one word of caution, this jacket is a product that is easy to recommend.
 It looks great, it's lightweight, and it performs at an incredibly high level.
 Factor in the very competitive price, and Adidas has a real winner on its hands.
 It even pairs nicely with the Wandertag pants for extra protection from the elements.